-Research questions are not the same as interview questions that you will ask or survey your study participants.
+Research questions are not the same as interview questions that you will ask.
 Research questions are developed from your framework and are greatly influenced by your Statement of the Problem.
 For example, if your framework is Bandura's self-efficacy, then your research questions will center around the elements of Self-Efficacy Theory.
 If your framework is Critical Race Theory, your research questions will reflect the elements of CRT.
 For qualitative studies, there is generally a guiding question with related questions.
 While there is no set number of questions, four to five are relatively standard for qualitative studies.
-Note: research questions must not be formulated as yes or no questions.
+Please note that research questions must not be formulated as yes or no questions.